Apply Design Thinking to your Quality Process and Take Your Product to the Next Level

 Innovative startups reach a point in their growth where they must incorporate formal quality processes into development.
 The trick is to do so in a way that feels like it adds value to the product, not unnecessary friction to the development process.
 By utilizing Design Thinking as a basis for setting the Quality culture, companies have an opportunity to transform their development process while creating a culture of true continuous improvement.

-As the team adopts Design Thinking into processes over time, they are able to refer to past lessons learned to inform new successful products that meets user needs.
+As the team adopts Design Thinking into processes over time, they are able to refer to past lessons learned to inform new successful products that meet users' needs.
 And this is where the documentation of feedback, collaboration and ideation in a Quality system can be extremely helpful.
-By producing Quality documentation in a culture of Design Thinking, and storing it in a way that engineers, operations, manufacturing and quality can all access and contribute, it is useful over the long term.
-All the great empathy, observation, innovation and testing can be used to drive process improvements and product leaps that will lead to greater business success.
+By producing quality documentation in a culture of design thinking, and storing it in a way that engineers, operations, manufacturing, and quality can all access and contribute, it is useful over the long term.
+All the great empathy, observation, innovation, and testing can be used to drive process improvements and product leaps that will lead to greater business success.

 For more information about Design Thinking, a great resource is the d.school bootcamp bootleg.
-Check it out, and see how incorporating Design Thinking into your Quality process might take your company to the next level.
+Check it out, and see how incorporating Design Thinking into your quality management process might take your company to the next level.